mariawebideas/mytakeontalks/SEOIntro.md

 * Make sure to do a search for your chosen words, e.g.  cannibal cupcake is a model so do not use this phrase if you are selling cupcakes as people doing this search will be mostly looking for information on the model.

 ## Organising your Keywords
-In an Excel page have the following columns
+* In an Excel page have the following columns:
-Your chosen keywords: column with all your keywords Web page 1: the name of a page you are optimising, write here the keywords you will be using for this page.
+** Your chosen keywords: a column with all your keywords ** Web page 1 (the name of a page you are optimising): add here the keywords you will be using for this page.
 Copy and paste them here from the column Your chosen keywords.
-Web page 2: as above
+** Web page 2: as above
-Web page 3: as above
+** Web page 3: as above
-Now for each web page chose the best 2-3 keywords.
-For each page you are trying to get people searching for different things
+* Now for each web page chose the best 2-3 keywords; each page focusing on different keywords.

-Wait for 4-6 weeks to review thw results after optimising a page In the google analytics tracker put your IP address so it does not record your own visits
+* Wait for 4-6 weeks to review the results after optimising a page.

 ## Google sandbox
 * for new websites google might show you up the organic rank very quickly